geoff-project/coi/docs/guide/cancellation.rst

 In order to cancel long-running data acquisition tasks, the COI have adopted the concept of `cancellation tokens from C#`_.
-A cancellation token is a small object that is handed to your `~cernml.coi.Problem` subclass on which you may check whether the user has requested a cancellation of your operation.
+A cancellation token is a small object that is handed to your `~.coi.Problem` subclass on which you may check whether the user has requested a cancellation of your operation.
 If this is the case, you have the ability to cleanly shut down operations – usually by raising an exception.

 .. _cancellation tokens from C#:
    https://docs.microsoft.com/en-us/dotnet/standard/threading/cancellation-in-managed-threads

 To use this feature, your problem must first declare that its support it by setting the ``"cern.cancellable"`` :ref:`metadata <Metadata>`.
-When it does so, a host application will pass a `~cernml.coi.cancellation.Token` to the constructor.
+When it does so, a host application will pass a `Token` to the constructor.
 On this token, the problem should check whether cancellation has been requested whenever it enters a loop that may run for a long time.

 This sounds complicated, but luckily, :ref:`parameter streams
 <Synchronization>` already support cancellation tokens: